vlfeat/autonn/README.md

 conv1_alt = vl_nnconv(images, filters, biases);
 ```

 This follows the function signature for MatConvNet's `vl_nnconv` function exactly (which can be checked with `help vl_nnconv`).
-The difference is that, instead of calling `vl_nnconv` immediately, the function call's signature is stored in a `Layer` object, for later evaluation.
+The difference is that, instead of calling `vl_nnconv` immediately, the function call's signature is stored in a new `Layer` object, for later evaluation.

 Note also that the filters and biases for `vl_nnconv` don't have to be of class `Param`.
 They could be any other `Layer` (i.e., the output of a subnetwork), or simple Matlab arrays (and thus constant).

 There is generally no restriction in what options and arguments you use, since the list of arguments is stored as-is.
 This property extends to other functions, and to any custom layers that you may define.
-A layer type is just a function handle that accepts arbitrary arguments, and when running in backward mode (to compute derivatives), AutoNN will simply pass it extra derivative arguments, which can be easily detected by the function to act accordingly.
+A layer type (both standard and custom) is just a function handle that accepts arbitrary arguments.
+To execute it in backward mode, computing a derivative, AutoNN will simply pass it an *extra* derivative argument, which can be easily detected by the function to act accordingly.

 ## Math functions ##